 CR: 3 (700 XP)

-There isn’t a lot to write home about in this section, but considering the fact that the displacer beast has some solid stats and AC you wouldn’t expect a lot of resistances and immunities.
+There isn’t a lot to write home about in this section, but because the displacer beast has some solid stats and AC you wouldn’t expect a lot of resistances and immunities.
 The darkvision and above-average passive Perception are two bonuses that fit in with the creature thematically.
 It’s a big cat that has a knack for both hunting prey and guarding valuables.
 It shouldn’t be easy to sneak past, and it isn’t.